 Sharing food is an interesting topic that I’ve been meaning to explore.
 Some people like it and some people don’t.
 Notably, most of my Asian friends like sharing compared to my Caucasian friends.
-Broadly speaking, men are less likely to share in my experience.

 This post will explore some thoughts and ideas on this.

 (Header image features platter from Platterful, a catering service which used to run in Manchester)

 I’m a British Born Chinese (BBC) so have grown up eating predominantly the food of two cultures.
 I’ve long been a fan of sharing food and do it often with family.
 Chinese dishes were always placed across the entire table, and you simply helped yourself from the selection.
 Of course, not every meal at home was served this way, but usually, when this was the case, my bowl or plate mimicked everyone else’s.
 It was only when I started eating out that I became aware that not everyone wants to share their food.

 The idea of sharing food appears to be more utilised in Asian countries, but not exclusively so.
 Mezzes and tapas can also be consumed by gathering the plates in the middle and sampling from all the dishes.
 A traditional Christmas meal would sometimes see the extras like potatoes, vegetables and sauces put in the middle so you can take more of what you like.
 Perhaps the idea that food is rarely shared means that it can be seen as an odd idea when eating out.

 With my East Asian friends, asking if they’d like to share is not an unusual question.
 For example, if I am eating with one other person, what usually happens is that we both order what we would like to eat.
 If they are both the same, we would state our second choice and then order one of those.
 Depending on the place we’re eating in, we either take a portion of what is in our plate and move it to the other plate or eat half and then swap.
 The first option allows us to keep what we have ordered but in some cases, make swaps if we prefer the other’s meal.